Parachute landing upside down results in bouncing

 Please run attached demo mission.
 A trigger turns the player's parachute upside down automatically when it gets close to the ground.

 Bug is difficult to reliably reproduce naturally in game due to random parachute physics, but it does happen.
 The scripted demo mission shows a worst case scenario (parachute up vector 0,0,-1).

 Bug tested in OA beta 1.52.72716 (but has existed since at least ArmA1)

 - Assignee set to Dwarden

 Would be great to see this fixed indeed.

-Updated by AGW-Grimes about 5 years ago
+Updated by AGW-Grimes over 5 years ago

 Not sure why your parachute would be upside down :P But I see/experience this almost every time I parachute and land on anything except a flat surface, sometimes even getting killed because of all of the bouncing/throwing when landing on a mountain.

-Updated by HailStorm about 5 years ago
+Updated by HailStorm over 5 years ago

 Also can happen when a parachutist lands with a tall cliff just behind them - the collapse animation (which collapses downwards & rearwards) throws the parachutist upwards, causing the parachute to re-open, pilot lands, parachute collapses, throws the parachutist into the air again, rinse repeat ad infinitum.